 -For this module we were supposed to fill out some sheets; you can either print them or do them on your laptop.
 Our teacher would sometimes have worksheets for the entire class and sometimes she had only a few and we had to share if we didn't have access to any.
 You should definitely be prepared either way with your own.
 I started bringing in my laptop as it was better than having all these loose papers; and this module was only for the first term so it's not really worth repeatedly printing sheets.

--For my first project which was a video on a particular interest of yours I described my topic clearly but I included some music which meant that at times you couldn't hear my voice.
-Make sure you speak loud enough if you include music.
+first project which was a video on a particular interest of yours I described my topic clearly but I included some music which meant that at times you couldn't hear my voice.
+Make sure you speak loud enough.

 -I was told I didn't describe how I became interested in it, which you could do when you do it.